 What does a Java developer do?
 Wherever you post your jobs for hiring a remote Java developer, they should be clear enough to attract the right people.
 This step will make everyone’s life way easier if done right and save you a ton of time.

 - Company Introduction: Start with your organisation profile.
 Let them understand what you do and how long you have been doing it.
 Make them familiar with your products and services with a short paragraph.

 - Must Haves: Here, you will note what they should have in their arsenal to make it work.
 List out the requirements and skills that are not negotiable for the profile you are looking for.
-However, be reasonable with your demands and keep them in accordance with the industry norms.
+However, be reasonable with your demands and keep them following the industry norms.

-- Good to Haves: These are the qualities that your perfect candidate for Java may or may not have.
+- Good to Haves: Your perfect candidate for Java may or may not have these qualities.
 If they possess these qualities, they would be preferred over the other candidates, but if they don’t, it won’t hurt their application.